Months After Controversial Helsinki Summit, Donald Trump Plans Another Private Meeting With Vladimir Putin

 As CNBC noted at the time, the meeting sparked an international backlash.
 The Guardian said that their private meeting was “nothing short of treasonous,” and the New York Daily News called Trump’s statements “open treason” in a front-page headline.

-It was not clear if anyone else would be allowed in the upcoming meeting between Trump and Putin during the G-20 Summit.
+It was not clear if anyone else would be allowed in the upcoming meeting between Trump and Putin during the G-20 summit.

 The current meeting between Donald Trump and Vladimir Putin also comes amid growing aggression from Russia toward Ukraine.
 Despite already facing international sanctions for annexing Crimea in 2014, Russia has continued to make advancements toward its western neighbor.
 It sparked an international crisis this week by attacking and then seizing three Ukrainian vessels that were passing through a narrow waterway connecting the Black Sea to the Sea of Azov, NBC News reported.
 The Russian vessels surrounded two light military ships and a tugboat, eventually opening fire and seizing the vessels, taking the onboard soldiers captive.